SDA-SE/sda-spring-boot-commons/docs/kafka/index.md

     produces failed record to topic with `.DLT` suffix.
   - By default, the dead-letter record is sent to a topic named .DLT (the original topic name suffixed with .DLT) and to the same partition as the original record.
-Therefore, when you use the default configuration, the dead-letter topic must have at least as many partitions as the original topic.
+Therefore, when you use the default configuration, **the dead-letter topic must have at least as many partitions as the original topic.**
+  - The spring default DLT naming convention can be overwritten using the `sda.kafka.consumer.dlt.name` property

 To skip retry for specific business errors, you can throw the custom `NotRetryableKafkaException`.